-After slowly building the YaniMade brand since fall, selling the Curry sublimation tee and tank on Etsy, in person, setting up a stand on the sidewalk, and pinning it to the back seats of my car, hustling it while part time Uber driving, "Everybody Loves Draymond" came as the sophomore project.
-Being a lifelong Warriors fan, and watching the remarkable 73 win season unfold, there was no doubt I wanted to continue the series of work on the Warriors.
+After building the YaniMade brand since fall, selling the Curry sublimation tee and tank on Etsy, in person, setting up a popups on the sidewalk, and pinning it to the back seats of my car hustling it while Uber driving, "Everybody Loves Draymond" comes as the sophomore project.
+As a lifelong Warriors fan, watching the remarkable 73 win season unfold, there was no doubt I wanted to continue the series of work on the Warriors.

-Energetically I was sapped, as heartache, personal growth and a shift in being was something that had to take course over winter while I continued to push YaniMade forward.
-At times, it felt incremental or all together hopeless.
+Energetically I was sapped, as heartache and a period of personal growth took course over winter while I continued to push YaniMade forward.
+At times, it felt incremental or all together destined to be a hobby.
 In late April feeling I needed a follow up done before the season, I scrapped my idea for a Plasticine modeling clay caricature of Klay Thompson and his dog Rocco (which I planned on photographing and sublimating on to tee shirt).
 Because I was experimenting with wire armature and sculpting the Van Aiken clay, I simply felt to do it justice I needed more time experimenting with the medium.
-So seeing the Warriors' season was drawing to a close, the first week of May, I got cracking on a Draymond pastel drawing.
+So seeing the Warriors' season was drawing to a close, during the first week of May, I got cracking on a Draymond pastel drawing.
 I found an image that really moved me, and felt the symmetry would make a fantastic shirt.
 I chose the white home uniform to contrast the darker blue road color of the Curry drawing, and the following few weeks was incredibly focused, exhausting, anxiety provoking, yet ultimately rewarding.
 I completed the drawing on on three hours of sleep on Saturday morning May 28th, in time to photograph it with my friend Todd, do 10 hours of background edits to extend it for tee shirt bleed room on Monday the 30th, to flying at 5am to Phoenix the next morning, where for 3 days I did test prints at the sublimation department at American Printhouse.